 The decks are changed only when a card is damaged or at the Tournament Director's discretion.
+Players may not ask for deck changes.

-27: RF-BUYS
+27: RE-BUYS

 Players may not miss a hand.
 Players declaring intent to rebuy before a hand are playing chips behind and must make the re-buy.
 In APL tournaments, if a player announces the intent to redeem a Stamp Card (spend card or venue loyalty card) before cards are dealt, that player is playing chips behind and is allowed to use their Stamp Card as chip values dictate.